Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/Drivers.rst

 This operator detects if a driver has moved more than 1/2 of the Verlet radius.
 This operator works in combination with the backup_driver operator to store driver data at the iteration when the interaction lists have been recalculated.

 * In the case of a sphere, we test the distance between the two centers.
-* In the case of an stl mesh, we check the displacement of all vertices.
+* In the case of an STL mesh, we check the displacement of all vertices.
 * In the case of a cylinder, this option is disabled.
 * In the case of a wall, we look at the difference between the offset values.

 Currently, for the GPU version, these tests are carried out on the CPU, except for the detection of stl meshes, which requires a reduction operation.
 Operator characteristic:

 * Operator name: ``driver_displ_over``
-* Description: It compute the distance between each particle in grid input and it's backup position in backup_dem input.
+* Description: It computes the distance between each particle in grid input and its backup position in backup_dem input.
 It sets result output to true if at least one particle has moved further than threshold.
 * Parameters:

   * threshold: Defined by the simulation (deduced from `rcut_inc`)